jfrog/log-analytics/README.md

 | MacOS/Darwin  | DMG             | https://docs.fluentd.org/installation/install-by-dmg |
 | Windows       | MSI             | https://docs.fluentd.org/installation/install-by-msi |

-Alternatively, it's also possible to use the shell script to install Fluentd as service (experimental).
+__[EXPERIMENTAL]__ Alternatively, it's also possible to use the shell script to install Fluentd as service (experimental).
 The script installs td-agent 4 and requires sudo rights.
 The script performs the following tasks:
 - Downloads the github repo and all dependencies [optional]
 - Checks if the Fluentd requirements are met and updates the OS if needed [optional]
-- Installs Fluentd as a service depending on Linux distro (Centos and Amazon is supported, more to come).
+- Installs/Updates Fluentd as a service depending on Linux distro (Centos and Amazon is supported, more to come).
 - Updates the log files/folders permissions [optional].
-- Install Fluentd plugins (Splunk, Datadog, Elastic)[optional].
+- Installs Fluentd plugins (Splunk, Datadog, Elastic)[optional].
-- Starts and enables the td service [optional] // TODO
+- Starts and enables the td service [optional]
-- Suggests next step based (link to the fluentd configuration steps based on the installed plugin) // TODO
+- Suggests next step (link to the fluentd configuration steps based on the installed plugin) // TODO

 | OS            | Package Manager | Link |
 |---------------|-----------------|------|